 Guidance with regard to Employment Fraud and Impersonation is available from Safer Jobs, UKIFA and the JobsAware campaign.
 The Better Hiring Institute website carries sector by sector guidance for checking the credentials of potential employers.

 NCSC now provides resources for schools, parents and employers and the NCA (and ROCUs) offer Cyberchoices but the main sites with regard to child protection are those of CEOP itself, the Safer Internet Centre and the Grids for Learning (e.g. SWGfL and LGfL).
-Other sites provide DfE guidance for those running out-of-school activities and for handling peer-on-peer abuse.
+Other sites provide DfE guidance for those running out-of-school activities , for handling peer-on-peer abuse and hate crimes and extremism .
 There are also operations supported by the mobile Phone Operators and others to help with social media awareness and safety such as Digital Awareness , Beyond Equality and The Breck Foundation, and to help with wider on-line awareness, Project Evolve, supported by DfE.
 The Association of Child Protection Professionals has also gone on-line.

 There is a need to provide a variety of audience-friendly front-ends, with regularly updated cross referencing, for inclusion in Section 5 (being Safe and Responsible On-line) of programmes delivered to the National Standards for Essential Digital skills.

 Many of the Cybersecurity skills partnerships, local and national, that are beginning to emerge to harness currently neglected talent are organised by professional bodies and trade associations also involved with the work to create the Cybersecurity Council as an umbrella for such activities.